mikenewbon/blender-studio/docs/architecture.md

 1. in production
 2. released
-Films in development and production have their [production logs](#production-logs--weeklies) displayed in their 'About' page.
+Films in development and production have their [production logs](#production-logs--weeklies) displayed in their detail page.

 **Collections** can contain film-related assets.
 They can also contain other collections (nested collections).
 For now, the front end does not expect nested collections to